AMDmi3/jsonslicer/README.md

 features are planned to be implemented to consider the module ready to use:

-- Allow to pass YAJL flags the constuctor
 - Allow to transparently operate on text I/O handles (in addition to bytes I/O) and return text data (instead of bytes) with specified encoding